mbMosman/serverside-tasks-with-sub-cat/README.md

 }
 ```

 This will update any included task properties in the database.
 If a property is not included it's value will not be modified.
+This will not update subtasks.

 ### Get All Categories

-Request Type: GET
+- Request Type: GET
-Url: `/task/category`
+- Url: `/task/category`

 This will get all task categories from the database and return them as an array of category objects.
+The results are sorted by name.

 ### Add Task Category

-Request Type: POST
+- Request Type: POST
-Url: `/task/category`
+- Url: `/task/category`
-Body:
+- Body:
 ```
 { category: {
     name: string